 GCU is required to determine the location of distance education students, evidenced by a student's address.
 If you are considering relocating, or have relocated to another state, territory, or outside of the United States during your program, whether relocation is permanent or temporary, you must contact your Student Services Counselor immediately to determine whether your Program of Study is available in the new location and whether it will lead to professional licensure in the new location.
 Students must do this before incurring any/additional financial obligations.
 The new location may have additional requirements that would need to be completed in order to be eligible for certification or licensure.
-Students are expected to conduct all field placements, practicum, or student teaching within the state in which they are located at the time of enrollment.
-Students who seek to conduct field placements, practicum, or student teaching in a state other than the state in which they are located, or who intend to seek licensure in a different state, must disclose this to their Student Services Counselor to determine whether field placement or licensure is possible in the desired location.
 In addition, GCU encourages students to contact their state licensure board to ensure the program will meet their needs.